 This unit requires you to complete an independent project which involves working with quantitative datasets and/or working in an organisation.

 Working with Offenders

-This unit considers the work of criminal justice agencies (notably Probation, Prisons & YOTs) to manage offenders and promote change; includes practice, theory and research.
+This unit considers the work of criminal justice agencies (notably Probation, Prisons & Youth Offending Teams) to manage offenders and promote change, including practice, theory and research.
 The unit explores work with offenders to reduce re-offending and manage risk within the modern criminal justice context.
-Your studies will include topics such as: Desistance from offending: theory and research; Underpinning principles and historical development of work with offenders; Impact of modern criminal justice priorities on approaches to working with offenders; Management of dangerous offenders; Research into 'what works' to reduce re-offending and Role of assessment.
+Your studies will include topics such as: Desistance from offending: theory and research; Underpinning principles and the historical development of work with offenders; the impact of modern criminal justice priorities on approaches to working with offenders; the management of dangerous offenders; research into 'what works' to reduce re-offending, and the role of assessment.

 This unit looks at what it means to be a victim of crime and how people become recognised as victims.
 It will also consider restorative justice and what it has to offer victims.
 The unit begins by analysing the difference between victimisation and victimhood: who is the 'ideal victim' and how have real victims been viewed by criminologists and the criminal justice system?
 The second section of the unit takes a critical criminological approach to questions of victimisation and power.
 The third section of the unit assesses the position of victims in the criminal justice system.

 Global Justice and Crime Control

 This unit provides an introduction to international crime, transnational crime and crime control.
 Competing theoretical approaches are examined and cross-national and international responses are contextualised.
 Your studies will include topics such as: Globalisation, cross-border crime and security, examining comparative criminology and criminal justice, social and historical context and the changing nature of security, theorising crime and its control in a global and transnational context, and examining the relationship between criminological and international relations perspectives on crime.